 The advantage of boneless is that it's all meat and you aren't paying for bone.
 It will also cook slightly more quickly, but a little less evenly.

 Buying a Butt or Pork Shoulder

-Buying quality pork makes a difference.
-This is a big piece of meat that you are spending an entire day with, likely sharing with lots of people and enjoying for a week.
+Buying quality pork does make a difference.
+This is a big piece of meat that you are spending an entire day cooking, likely sharing with lots of people and enjoying for a week.
 You want it to be great.
 Starting with high-quality ingredients is the best way to get great results.

 Look for a well-marbled cut from the upper shoulder (Boston butt) if you can find it, but either part is going to work.

 Avoid pork products that have been "enhanced."
 This means that the meat has been injected with a solution and pumped full of water along with other ingredients that will change the texture and it will taste salty.
 Those ingredients will be listed on a nutrition label on the package.
 Just avoid enhanced pork.

 If you really want quality and want to splurge a little, look for a premium heritage breed pork.
 These will usually be either Duroc or Berkshire, but there are others as well.
 Yes, these are a lot more expensive but noticeably better.

 Where to Source It:

 - Your Local Butcher: Buying from your local butcher not only supports local, but you will likely get better quality and can find heritage-breed pork.
 A lot of the time we don't need a huge 8+ pound portion, and that's the great thing about buying from the local butcher is they have smaller size cuts (or can cut to a size you want).